Memory Care Center - Caregiver Support

 Memory Support Resource Room is located in Lakes A-222 on our Lakes Campus and is open during hours published in the Weekly Insider.
 During that time, a member of the Memory Support Team is available to answer any questions.
 There are many books and other resources available related to memory loss and brain health.

-Share This Page
+Share

 “There are only four kinds of people in the world.
 Those who have been caregivers.
 Those who are currently caregivers.
 Those who will be caregivers, and those who will need a caregiver.”